odeum/odeum-primitives/README.md

 <!-- /TOC -->

-ODEUM Primitives are simple visual components for the ODEUM CodeJS framework.
+ODEUM Primitives are simple visual components for the ODEUM Code framework.
 All components are build with styled-components and ReactJS and the following components will be added:

 # 1. Components
 - View - a container for creating styled views